Franklinton Vlaie Wildlife Management Area

 How We Manage

-Like most of the state's Wildlife Management Areas, Franklinton Vlaie WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Franklinton Vlaie WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 Management at Franklinton Vlaie is designed to maintain important freshwater wetlands and a diversity of habitat types so many species can exist on the site.
 Habitat improvements include mowing, trail creation, and the placement of nesting boxes.
 Apple trees found in upland areas are maintained to provide food for wildlife.
 Mowing is used annually to maintain fields to enhance habitat for grassland nesting birds.
 Access to some portions on the west side is prohibited January to September to protect nesting eagles.
 These restricted areas are marked with prominent signs.